underwear/laravel-excel-import/README.md

 # laravel-excel-import

-Easily import xlsx file right into you database.
+Easily import xlsx file right into you database just with some code lines!

-Data validation and searching related values from other tables.
+Validate your data with default laravel validator and search related values from other tables.

-## Getting Started

-Import categories from xlsx file (xlsx file has column 'A' and database has name field 'title')

 ```php
 use Underwear\Import\Import;